Policies and Procedures

 If ongoing medication is required, for example for asthma, then a ‘Health Care Plan’ is completed for your child and held at the nursery.

-In addition should your child develop a high temperature whilst at nursery, with your prior consent, we are able to administer a single dose of Calpol.
+In addition should your child develop a high temperature whilst at nursery, with your prior consent, we are able to administer Calpol.
 Should a child’s state of health still warrant further assistance, parents/guardians are expected to collect their child from nursery.

 Special Diets Policy

 Childbase has a bespoke menu developed in cooperation with a dietician and our Kitchen Teams.
 In addition we cater for vegetarians, medical lead preferences, allergies and cultural or religious preferences by producing a unique meal for your child.